ricardopg1987/kubernetes-rpi/README.md

 ```

 ## Updating cluster.yml to match your environment
-This is where there individual rPi's are set to HA embedded etcd database.
-I have not changed any passwords or configured SSH keys as this cannot be easily done with a headless rPi setup.
-I am currently using DHCP static assignment to ensure each PI's MAC address is given the same IP address.
-Update the file as required for your specific setup.
+The individual rPi's are configured with an HA embedded etcd database here.
+Since the rPi setup is headless, I haven't altered any passwords or set up SSH keys, as it's not a simple task.
+To ensure that each PI is given the same IP address, I'm using DHCP static assignment.
+You should update the file to suit your specific setup.

 # Install sshpass
 This is used as part of ansible connecting to the pi's over SSH with password auth